 Curriculum Overview and Policy

-Download: History Policy 2021-2022 [PDF]
+Download: History Policy 2023-2024 [PDF]

 Intent – History

+To ensure that pupils develop a secure knowledge that informs future learning, our History curriculum is organised into a progression of skills that incorporates the knowledge and vocabulary to be taught at each stage of their school journey.
+Chronological Understanding; knowledge and interpretation, Historical Enquiry; Organise, Evaluate and Communicate Information are all mapped out to ensure that pupils build on secure, prior knowledge.
 To ensure coverage, each of these strands are carefully mapped out on a long-term plan, with medium-term plans focussing on content knowledge, vocabulary and skills in more detail.
 History is delivered through subject specific teaching organised into blocks under a theme, with cross-curricular links to other subjects made to strengthen connections and understanding for pupils.

 Implementation – History

 At St Oswald’s, our curriculum is shaped by our school vision which aims to enable all children; regardless of background, ability or additional needs, to become the very best version of themselves.

 In EYFS, children explore history through exploring the world, looking at their life timeline and sequencing main events in their life.